-(iii) They form very close trusting relationships with their candidates;
+(iii) They form very close trusting relationships with their candidates.

-Because Cougars mostly do not work with many candidates at one time, they can take the time to really understand the people they are working with.
-In addition, because the Cougar is so concerned about his or her candidates being a good fit for each hiring organization, he or she will ask many questions and get an indepth understanding of the candidate to ensure that the best match of client and candidate is made.
-The Cougar is typically very concerned with what his or her clients think of them.
+Because the Cougar is most often not working with many candidates at one time, they can take the time to really understand the people they are working with.
+In addition, because the Cougar is so concerned about its candidates being a good fit for each hiring organization it is doing work on behalf of, it will ask its candidates numerous questions and get an in-depth understanding of its candidate to ensure that it is making as good a fit as possible with its clients.
+The Cougar is typically very concerned with what their clients think of them.

-While a Cougar is compensated by the hiring organization, this recruiting style is also very conducive to representing candidates for a very long time until the "perfect fit" comes along.
-A Cougar may work with a candidate for months or even years until the perfect job opportunity is located.
-This is the way Cougars like to operate.
+While a Cougar is compensated by the hiring organization, its recruiting style is also very conducive to representing candidates for a very long time until the "perfect fit" comes along.
+A Cougar may work with a candidate for months or even years until it finds the perfect opportunity for them.
+This is the way Cougar's like to operate.
 Accordingly, a candidate may be well served when an excellent opportunity does come along.
-The Disadvantages